-> #1 in Sleep Product Research

 memory foam mattress density durability comparison chart

-Pain Relief, Including Back Pain Relief
+Back Pain Relief

-All memory foam mattresses, regardless of density, usually rate well in regard to pain relief, including relief of back, shoulder and hip pain.
+All memory foam mattresses, regardless of density, rate well in regard to pain relief, including relief of back, shoulder and hip pain.

-memory foam density pain relief comparison chart
+back pain relief comparison chart

 Initial Odor / Off Gassing